On the Connection between Local Attention and Dynamic Depth-wise Convolution: Experimental Study

 \textbf{ImageNet classification.} The comparison for ImageNet classification is given in Table~\ref{tab:imagenetclassification}.
-One can see that the local attention-based networks, Swin Transformer, and the depth-wise convolution-based networks, perform on par (with a slight difference of $0.1$) in terms of top-$1$ accuracy and real accuracy~\cite{beyer2020we} for both tiny and base models.
-In the tiny model case, the dynamic depth-wise convolution-based network performs higher.
+One can see that the local attention-based networks, Swin Transformer, and the depth-wise convolution-based networks, DWNets, perform on par (with a slight difference of $0.1$) in terms of top-$1$ accuracy and real accuracy~\citep{beyer2020we} for both tiny and base models.
+In the tiny model case, the two dynamic DWNets perform higher.
 In particular, the depth-wise convolution-based networks are more efficient in parameters and computation complexities.
 In the tiny model case, the parameters and computation complexities are reduced by $14.2\%$ and $15.5\%$, respectively.
 Similarly, in the base model case, the two costs are reduced by $15.9\%$ and $16.2\%$, respectively.
-The dynamic variant takes more parameters but with almost the same complexity efficiency.
+The homogeneous dynamic variant takes more parameters but with almost the same complexity efficiency, and the inhomogeneous dynamic variant take advantage of weight sharing across channels that reduce the model parameters.

-In addition, we report the results for other models: ResNet - with normal convolutions and bottleneck forming residual units; channel and spatial separable MLP - MLP-Mixer~\cite{tolstikhin2021mlp} and ResMLP~\cite{touvron2021resmlp}; and ViT and DeiT - global attention, viewed as dynamic separable MLP.
-The reason that the results of ResNets are lower than ResMLP might be the strong training setting used in MLP based methods.
-The overall conclusion seems to be that the locality-based sparsity pattern (adopted in depth-wise convolution and local attention) besides sparsity between channels/spatial positions still facilitates the network training for ImageNet-$1$K, though separable MLP achieves promising performance.

-\textbf{COCO object detection.} The comparisons between local attention (Swin Transformer), depth-wise convolution, and dynamic depth-wise convolution are shown in Table~\ref{tab:coco_det_ade_seg}.
-In the tiny model case, depth-wise convolution performs a little lower than local attention, and dynamic depth-wise convolution performs better than the static version and on par with local attention.
-In the base model case, (dynamic) depth-wise convolution performs a little worse than local attention.
+\textbf{COCO object detection.} The comparisons between local attention (Swin Transformer), depth-wise convolution (DWNet), and two versions of dynamic variants are shown in Table~\ref{tab:coco_det_ade_seg}.
+Depth-wise convolution performs a little lower than local attention, and dynamic depth-wise convolution performs better than the static version and on par with local attention.

 \textbf{ADE semantic Segmentation.} The comparisons of single scale testing on ADE semantic segmentation are shown in Table~\ref{tab:coco_det_ade_seg}.
-In the tiny model case, (dynamic) depth-wise convolution is \textasciitilde$1.0\%$ higher than local attention.
+In the tiny model case, dynamic DWNet is \textasciitilde$1.0\%$ higher than local attention.
 In the base model case, the performances are similar\footnote{ We conducted an additional experiment by changing the ending learning rate from $0$ to $1e-6$.
 The base model with depth-wise convolutions achieves a higher mIoU score: $48.9$.}.